 ENVIRONMENT: As a political project, the nations of Europe have failed to find common ground.
 Can the local and regional based on several "pacts" form the framework for a perspective – which will contribute to the development of a new paradigm?

-THE WOMAN OF CHANGE: MODERN TIMES talks this time with experienced Sandrine Dixson-Declève about sustainable growth and green development.
-She is now the leader of the European Commission's expert group for research and innovation.
+WOMEN OF CHANGE: MODERN TIMES is talking to experienced Sandrine Dixson-Declève this time about sustainable growth and green development.
+She is now the leader of the European Commission's Expert Group for Research and Innovation.

-THE GREEN EUROPE: "European Green Deal" is reminiscent of the UN's first climate report 30 years ago, says Margrete Auken in the European Parliament.
-"When it comes to the climate, we can not wait to invent something smart.
-We have to act now ", she says to MODERN TIMES.
+THE GREEN EUROPE: "European Green Deal" is reminiscent of the first UN climate report 30 years ago, according to Margrete Auken in the European Parliament.
+"When it comes to the climate, we can't wait to come up with something smart.
+We must act now, ”she tells MODERN TIMES.